w3f/jam-milestone-delivery/deliveries/jampy/jampy-1.md

 ## Context

 JamPy is an open-source implementation of the JAM protocol using the Python language, developed by Davide Gessa and released under "Apache License 2.0".
+Its development started 2024-08-08, and I worked almost full-time on it as a sole developer.

 The deliverable includes a binary distribution of the target for graypaper version 0.7.2.
 The code is still not publicly available, but please contact to get access to the repo.